Wall Street Pummels The Western Union Company (WU) After Recent Earnings Report

-The Western Union Company (NYSE:WU) went down by -0.57% from its latest closing price compared to the recent 1-year high of $26.61.
-The company’s stock price has collected 0.89% of gains in the last five trading sessions.
-Press Release reported on 04/21/21 that Western Union to Release First Quarter Results on May 4, 2021
+The Western Union Company (NYSE:WU) went down by -0.39% from its latest closing price compared to the recent 1-year high of $26.61.
+The company’s stock price has collected -2.62% of loss in the last five trading sessions.
+Press Release reported on 04/30/21 that Western Union Supports India COVID Relief

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.